 *WARNING: Read and scroll down at your own risk.
 There will be graphic content below.
 Please do not write me saying I should delete such content.
-I put this up as people have been curious to know and see how skin cancer develops in Epidermolysis Bullosa.
+I put this material up to inform the aftermath of cancer in Epidermolysis Bullosa.
 Thank you!

 At the age of 14, it was a typical day for me at my computer, chatting online and playing games.
 I remember I was getting up from my desk, to my right there was a small sharp-edged metal table.
 In my haste, I hit my knee right on the edge of the table.
 I hadn’t felt pain yet because it was already numbed from adrenaline.
 I just remember thinking I was fortunate to have a bandaged knee already, giving it some cushion and protection from the contact of the metal.
 A few moments later, my knee started bleeding.
 I had no wound nor blister previous to the hit.
 I went to tend to my banged up knee which revealed a pretty deep gash.
 I did not think twice about it, figuring it was going to heal like any other wound.